Indications for Blepharoplasty:

 As with any surgery, there are risks involved.
 Some minor complications include blurred vision for several days, dry eye, swelling and bruising.
 Several medical conditions make eyelid surgery more risky.
 Hypothyroidism and Graves’ disease, dry eye or lack of sufficient tears, circulatory disorders, cardiovascular disease, diabetes, detached retina, and glaucoma all increase the risk of complications.

 Dr. Miller suggests that you consult with your ophthalmologist if you have or have had any of these conditions.
-Dr. Miller will fully present the risks and complications to you during your consultation.
+Dr. Stephen Miller will fully present the risks and complications to you during your consultation.
 Having a qualified plastic surgeon perform your surgery minimizes the likelihood of complications.

-How Can I Hide The Scars From Blepharoplasty?
+How To Hide The Scars From Blepharoplasties

 The scars may remain slightly pink for six months or longer.
 However, they eventually fade into a thin, white line that is practically invisible.
 In addition, there are some wonderful camouflage cosmetics that are designed specifically to conceal and/or disguise the scars.